bertdida/selenium-wpupdater/README.md

 ## Usage

-1. Inside `wpupdater.py`, change `CHROMEDRIVER_PATH`'s value to your ChromeDrivers path.
+1. Inside `wpupdater.py`, change `CHROMEDRIVER_PATH`'s value to the path of your ChromeDriver.
 2. Rename `test_accounts.csv` to remove `test_` then update its contents for the relevant details.
 3. On the terminal run: